Khaudum National Park. Day Tour

 Except for the border with Botswana, the park is not fenced and game migrate freely into the neighbouring conservancies

 The park was proclaimed to protect the woodland savannah biome of north eastern Namibia which is the habitat for the endangered roan antelope.
 They occur here at the edge of their natural distribution.
 Wild dogs are another endangered species that occur in the park, but they are usually only seen in September and October at waterholes before the rains start.
 Ground hornbills and several species of raptors are amongst the vulnerable bird life found in the park.
 Game and bird viewing is only really good when the clay pans have dried up by the end of August.
 This is also the time of year when huge herds of elephants congregate at the waterholes in the late afternoon, often keeping other game from drinking.
-The estimated number of elephants during October in the park is 3500.
+The estimated number of elephants during October in the park is around 5000.
 Because of its inaccessibility, visitors to the park are few and animals are not accustomed to vehicles, causing them to flee.
 Two fossil river beds traverse the park and are where most game is found.
 In between these omuramba, the roads are very sandy.

 Only four-wheel drive vehicles can negotiate the roads in the park and tourists should travel in groups of two vehicles - for their own security.
 The southern part of the park along the Nhoma omuramba is more accessible than the northern part where the tracks are very sandy.
-The unfenced camp in the north, Khaudum, is neglected: the facilities are not functional and visitors should be self sufficient, except for firewood, which is still supplied.
-At Sikereti, the camp is not operational and there are constructions happening.
-Even water is not always available and the nearest fuel stations are at Tsumkwe, Divundu, Rundu and Grootfontein.
-No advanced bookings can be made for the camps and no camping fees are charged.
+The unfenced camp in the north, Khaudum Camp, is wild and visitors should be self sufficient, except for firewood, which is still supplied.
+At Sikereti, the camp is renovated and suitable for camping as well as lodging.
+The nearest fuel stations are at Tsumkwe, Divundu, Rundu and Grootfontein.
+Bookings can me be made in advance.
 Permits are issued and entrance fees are charged at the camp offices.
-Sikereti is 57km north of Tsumkwe.
-Driving time to Sikereti from Nhoma is two hours.
-Camping is only allowed on the campsite, but one may stay at the water holes until after sunset.
+Sikeretti is 57km north of Tsumkwe.
+Driving time to Sikeretti from Nhoma via Tsumkwe is two hours.